myquay/michael-mckenna.com/blog/content/post/2024/multi-tenancy-asp-dot-net-core-eight-02.md

 ### Easy configuration

-To provide a familiar developer experience we will extend the TenantBuilder to provide a method to make it easy to configure the tenant specific services.
+To provide a familiar developer experience we will extend the `TenantBuilder` from the previous post to provide a method to make it easy to configure the tenant specific services.

 ```csharp
 /// <summary>